rmtsrc/semaphore/README.md

 If your project has grown and deploying from the terminal is no longer feasible, then Semaphore UI is the tool you need.

+## Gratitude

+Thank you, [Stefan](https://github.com/stefanux) and [steadfasterX](https://github.com/steadfasterX), for supporting the project.
+Your support is invaluable.

+Thank you, [Thomas](https://github.com/tboerger) and [Brian](https://github.com/Omicron7), for excellent contriubutions.
+You solved issues that no one else would have taken on.

 ## Live Demo

 Try the latest version of Semaphore at [https://portal.semaphoreui.com](https://portal.semaphoreui.com).